TOC: FAQ Topics

 The ISA can be used in the summers following your first, sophomore, and junior years.

-CIPE recommends meeting with a Study Abroad advisor (for an activity eligible for the ISA) or Office of Career Strategy advisor (for activities covered by the SEA) early in your academic career if you are interested in participating in more than one summer experience abroad.
+The ISA Team recommends meeting with a Study Abroad advisor (for an activity eligible for the ISA) or Office of Career Strategy advisor (for activities covered by the SEA) early in your academic career if you are interested in participating in more than one summer experience abroad.
 While advisors can’t tell you what to do, they can help you navigate the decision-making process.

 Since each student can only use an ISA once, if you plan to do more than one study program abroad, you may want to optimize your use of the ISA so that it will provide you with as much funding as possible.
 For example, if you are thinking of participating in a YSS Abroad program after your sophomore year and then a different YSS Abroad program following your junior year, it would be wise to review previous years’ budgets to get a sense of what your level of ISA funding would be for each experience.
 You could then determine which course you would pay more for out of pocket.
 The SEA can be used to help fund a professional activity, such as an internship, abroad.

-Note: Students may use their ISA for summer AND still study abroad during term-time using financial aid.
+Students may use their ISA for summer AND still study abroad during term-time using financial aid.

 The ISA is non-competitive; if you meet the eligibility requirements and complete all program application components on time, including completing the ISA pre-departure form, you will receive funding proportional to your aid percentage up to the ISA cap amount.